ludaladila/Outfit_recommendation/README.md

 # 2. Data
 image_dataset:[image_dataset](https://drive.google.com/drive/folders/1hAGdJju8bOw-_z2MK0L9RHW1VW9qDCNZ)

-We implemented a two-stage Selenium-based scraping pipeline to collect structured outfit data from the H&M website.
+It implemented a two-stage Selenium-based scraping pipeline to collect structured outfit data from the H&M website.
 The first stage collects product links across categories and genders, while the second stage visits each product page to extract detailed metadata and the top 2 recommended matching items.
 The final dataset (data.xlsx) includes product names, prices, descriptions, image URLs, and suggested pairings, which supports training and evaluation of our outfit recommendation models.

 # 3. Approaches
 ## Naive Mean Model
+### Description

+The naive_model implements a CLIP-based category-matching recommendation baseline.
+It encodes a user-uploaded image and finds the most similar product from the dataset using cosine similarity in the CLIP embedding space.
+Based on the matched product’s category, the script then recommends the top-2 most frequently suggested items from that category across the dataset.
+### Evaluation
+We evaluate recommendation quality using LLaVA by generating a natural-language prompt for each outfit.
+The model returns a 0–10 score with reasoning, simulating human judgment.

 ## Non-Deep Learning Models
 ### Data Preparation
 For the non-deep learning model approach, I define a complete outfit as one top + one bottom + one other items(e.g. sunglasses, shoes, perfume).